AxiaCoin/Axia-Network-axia/roadmap/implementers-guide/src/messaging.md

 # Messaging Overview

-The AXIA Host has a few mechanisms that are responsible for message passing.
+The Axia Host has a few mechanisms that are responsible for message passing.
 They can be generally divided on two categories: Horizontal and Vertical.
 Horizontal Message Passing (HMP) refers to mechanisms that are responsible for exchanging messages between allychains.
 Vertical Message Passing (VMP) is used for communication between the relay chain and allychains.